And So It Begins

 "I'm sure something can be arranged."
 One of the Viper pilots stepped to her and extended his hand.
 "I'm Lee Adama, welcome aboard the Galactica."

 She accepted his hand.
-"Captain Ashley Siler, Stargate Command.
+"Captain Alicia Siler, Stargate Command.
 Welcome to the Sol system."

 "I suppose that answers the question of where we are."
 Admiral Adama approached the group with several others behind him.

 Lee and Kara saluted him.
 "As you were," Adama said.
 He turned to Siler and her flight team.
 "Admiral William Adama.
 Are you Captain Siler?"

 "Yes, sir."
 She greeted him with a handshake.